rukacz/Postolka/replit.md

 - Session management ready with `connect-pg-simple`

 ### Recent Changes
 - **2025-01-26**: Complete change notification and field-level visualization system
+- **2025-01-26**: Replaced table-based container display with card-based ContainerBlock components
+  - Implemented ContainerBlock component for individual container display with border, rounded corners, and bg-gray-50
+  - Created ContainerList component to manage multiple container blocks with selection functionality
+  - Integrated container notes directly into each container card with minimal spacing
+  - Maintained field-level change visualization with yellow background and 📝 emoji indicators
+  - Enhanced visual separation with proper border styling for new containers
+- **2025-01-26**: Complete change notification and field-level visualization system
   - Implemented comprehensive change tracking with color-coded dots (red for time changes, orange for other changes)
   - Added "Changes" filter to dashboard with options: All, Only with changes, Only acknowledged